 In our communities, people seem to fall into two camps, says Dr. Choi.
 “Some people are not informed and not as worried when they should be,” he says.
 “And then there are those who are well-informed and very concerned.
 I am one of them.
 I am concerned for our patients, my colleagues, our communities, and our nation,” says Dr. Choi, who urges everyone to be kind, patient, and empathic during this crisis.
 “Take care of yourself and each other.”

-Visit the Yale Medicine COVID-19 resource page or call the Yale Medicine/Yale New Haven Health COVID-19 Call Center, where health care professionals are available to answer your questions seven days a week, 7 am – 7 pm.
+Call the Yale Medicine/Yale New Haven Health COVID-19 Call Center, where health care professionals are available to answer your questions seven days a week, 7 am – 7 pm.
 203-688-1700.